HolyBlackCat/cpp-tutorials/tooling/articles/terminal_for_dummies.md

 ## What is a "shell"?

-A shell is a program that accepts commands from you (such as the `clang++ prog.cpp` command you've used before) and executes them (often by running other programs, in this case by running the Clang compiler).
+A shell is a program that accepts commands from you (commands such as the `clang++ prog.cpp` that you've used before) and executes them (often by running other programs, in this case by running the Clang compiler).

 A terminal is a dumb program that displays text.
 A shell is what actually understands the commands you type.